 Language-related misunderstandings can be difficult to cope with.
 My partner and I still laugh about the “pathetic” anecdote.
 But what if my partner wouldn’t have noticed the word had different meanings depending on the language?

-I want to give you these three golden tips to bear in mind EVERY TIME you see a multilingual argument coming.
+I want to give you these four golden tips to bear in mind EVERY TIME you see a multilingual argument coming.

 2.- MAKE SURE YOU DELIVER THE MESSAGE AS CLEARLY AS POSSIBLE.